cloudymax/argocd-nvidia-lab/kubevirt/machine-sizes/README.md

 ## High Memory

+Twice the amount of memory of the standard tier.

 | Name          | CPU   (vCores) | Memory  (GB)  |
 |---            |---           |---          |
 |mini  |1             |  4          |